Hallensteins profit falls, cuts dividend to 18cps

-Australasian clothing retailer Hallensteins says it has cut its dividend after its net profit fell by 40 per cent to $11.9 million in the first half.
+Australasian clothing retailer Hallenstein Glasson has cut its dividend after its net profit fell by 40 per cent to $11.9 million in the first half.

 Hallensteins, whose trading was severely disrupted by Covid-19 lockdowns, declared an interim dividend of 18 cents per share, down from 23c in the previous corresponding period.